-The Law Offices of Cathleen E. Norton is a top family law firm dedicated to protecting your legal rights.
+The Law Offices of Cathleen E. Nortonis a top Los Angeles family law firm dedicated to protecting your legal rights.
 Our goal is to empower you.
 Our job is to protect you.
-Cathleen E. Norton, Esq. is an experienced family law attorney who obtained both her B.A. and J.D. credentials from UCLA.
-You won’t find a better qualified attorney to represent you!
+Cathleen E. Norton, Esq. is an experienced Los Angeles family law attorney who obtained both her B.A. and J.D. credentials from UCLA.
+You won't find a better qualified attorney to represent you!
 We have offices in Beverly Hills, San Fernando Valley, and Westlake Village and service family law cases in Los Angeles, Ventura, Orange, San Bernardino and Riverside Counties.
 Call us today for a free consultation at (310) 300-4021.
-For more information about the Firm as well as common questions and answers about family law, please visit our website at www.cnortonlaw.com.
+For more information about the Firm as well as common questions and answers about family law, please visit our website at www.nortonfamilylaw.com.

 Divorce Child custody Legal custody Physical custody Sole custody Divorce and family Visitation rights in child custody agreements Father's rights in child custody Mother's rights in child custody Parental rights in child custody Family law

 Sign up to receive a 5-part series of useful information and advice about child custody law.